 At this point in the instruction, the grade levels will break out into two groups-one group for ELA and one group for mathematics-in order to present the content.
 Each group will be under the guidance of one instructor.
-The instructors will present content by directing the learners to read the information provided in their PARCC Assessment Resources folder (see Figure 14 and Figure 15) and explaining the various resources and how to use them using The PARCC Educator Resources website.
-Each instructor will begin by introducing the process for creating an assessment item using the job aid specifically created for their content area (see Figure 16 and Figure 17) in the resource folder.
-In addition to listing the steps in the process, the job aid will also provide examples of each step.
+The instructors will present content by directing the learners to read the information provided in their PARCC Assessment Resources folder (see Figure 15 and Figure 16) and explaining the various resources and how to use them using The PARCC Educator Resources website.
+Each instructor will begin by introducing the process for creating an assessment item using the job aid specifically created for their content area (see Figure 17 and Figure 18) in the resource folder.
 The learners will be able to use this job aid throughout the guided learning and practice activities to recall relevant information.
 Each instructor will then explain each step in the process of creating assessment items in detail, beginning with step one and culminating in the final step-Create the assessment item(s).
 Each instructor will provide and explain the resources available for each step of the process.